Bacteriological analysis of stool. What is bacteriological examination of stool? Staphylococcus saprophytic and epidermal

 • rectal suppositories.

-Adults prepare for the analysis of feces for dysbacteriosis on their own.
-The study of the contents of the children's intestines is no different, however, parents will have to monitor compliance with all recommendations by the child.
+Adults prepare for a stool test for dysbiosis on their own.
+Examination of the contents of a child's intestines is no different, but parents will have to monitor the child's compliance with all recommendations.

-How to take a stool test for dysbacteriosis?
+How to properly take a stool test for dysbacteriosis?

-Diet and drug withdrawal are the primary conditions for the reliability of the analysis results.
-In addition, the patient will need to collect feces in accordance with the rules.
+Diet and medication withdrawal are the primary conditions for the reliability of the analysis results.
+In addition, the patient will need to collect stool in accordance with the rules.

-1. Before control defecation, wash the perineum (the possibility of getting old samples is excluded).
+1. Before the control bowel movement, wash the perineum (the possibility of getting old samples is eliminated).

-2. It is forbidden to use any aids to speed up the process of defecation (enema, laxative).
+2. The use of any auxiliary means to speed up the process of defecation (enema, laxative) is prohibited.

-3. A special container with a tight lid is prepared in advance (must be purchased at a pharmacy).
+3. Prepare a special container with a tight lid in advance (must be purchased at a pharmacy).

-4. Do not allow liquid to enter the feces (urine, water, etc.).
+4. Do not allow liquid to get into the stool (urine, water, etc.).

-5. Take 3 stool fragments (1 teaspoon from different areas).
+5. Take 3 stool fragments (1 teaspoon each from different areas).

-6. If blood or mucus is present, then such samples are taken without fail.
+6. If blood or mucus is present, such samples must be taken.

-Gut bacteria are mostly anaerobic.
-1 hour after defecation, they will still retain their natural population, but gradually the microorganisms will begin to die.
+Gut bacteria are primarily anaerobic.
+1 hour after defecation, they will still maintain their population in their natural form, but gradually the microorganisms will begin to die.

-In order to correctly pass a fecal analysis for dysbacteriosis, it is necessary to deliver excrement samples to the laboratory at least within 2 hours after emptying.
+In order to correctly test stool for dysbacteriosis, it is necessary to deliver excrement samples to the laboratory at least within 2 hours after bowel movement.

-Urgency is not so essential for biochemical research, which studies not colonies of bacteria, but the result of their vital activity - fatty acids.
-These compounds almost do not spontaneously decompose, and therefore remain unchanged for a long time.
+Urgency is not so important for biochemical research, which studies not bacterial colonies, but the result of their vital activity - fatty acids.
+These compounds almost do not disintegrate spontaneously, and therefore remain unchanged for quite a long time.

-Doctors even allow you to freeze feces and bring it the next day.
+Doctors even allow you to freeze stool and bring it in the next day.
 In the case of newborn children, this option is sometimes the most preferable for parents.

-The gut contains 100 trillion bacteria, which is 10 times the number of all cells in the body.
+The intestines are home to 100 trillion bacteria, which is 10 times the number of all cells in the body.
 If there are no microbes at all, then the person will simply die.

-On the other hand, a balance shift in any direction leads to diseases.
-Deciphering the analysis of feces for dysbacteriosis is to determine the number and types of microbes.
+On the other hand, a shift in balance in any direction leads to diseases.
+The interpretation of stool analysis for dysbiosis is to determine the number and types of microbes.

-Table for deciphering the results and norms of analysis
+Table of interpretation of results and norms of analysis

 Escherichia10 6 – 10 7 10 7 – 10 8 10 6 – 10 8